Huotes/CommitMaker/README.md

 Chuck Norris does not have to answer the phone.
 His beard picks up the incoming electrical impulses and translates them into audible sound.

 Chuck Norris owns a chain of fast-food restaurants throughout the southwest.
 They serve nothing but barbecue-flavored ice cream and Hot Pockets.

+If you ask Chuck Norris what time it is, he always answers 'Two seconds till'.
+After you ask 'Two seconds to what?', he roundhouse kicks you in the face.